 When it comes to low-priced shares, most investors believe that stock prices are moved by corporate earnings, acquisitions, new customers, or huge contract wins.
-While these influences can have an impact, there are a whole host of other factors that can drive the prices of penny stock companies.
+And it's true that these influences can have an impact.
+But there are a whole host of other factors that can drive the prices of penny stock companies.

-In fact, many of these influences are often overlooked, ignored, or plain just misunderstood.
-While the price drivers I will talk about here are not the "be-all and end-all" of stock market success, they will go a long way in lifting you towards the next level.
+In fact, many of these influences are often overlooked, ignored, or misunderstood.
+The price drivers we will consider here are not the "be all and end all" of stock market success.
+However, they can go a long way in lifting you toward the next level.

-I always suggest looking at each and every single factor that you possibly can, once you've decided to wade into the penny stock waters.
-If you are considering trading in a low-priced investment, your results will be directly proportional to the amount of work you commit towards your analysis.
+Look at each and every factor that you possibly can once you've decided to wade into the penny stock waters.
+If you are considering trading in a low-priced investment, your results will be directly proportional to the amount of work you commit to your analysis.

 Unfortunately, most investors simply do not go deep enough.
-Since penny stocks are typically smaller and more volatile companies, it doesn't take a lot to derail them or throw them off course, nor does it take very much to drive the prices higher — this all means that you need to be on top of your game!
+Since penny stocks are typically smaller and more volatile companies, it doesn't take a lot to derail them or throw them off course.
+And it also doesn't take very much to drive the prices higher.
+This all means that you need to be on top of your game.

-In some cases, there is just too much buying compared to the selling, or too much selling compared to the buying.
-Often these technical imbalances are not even related to the operations of the underlying company, but nonetheless can establish themselves simply because of chance or the timing of investors.
+In some cases, there is just too much buying compared to the selling or too much selling compared to the buying.
+Often, these technical imbalances are not even related to the operations of the underlying company.
+But they can still happen due to chance or the timing of investors.

-This becomes especially true with penny stocks, because typically lower-priced shares will have fewer buyers, or they will have fewer sellers, at any given point.
-This thin trading activity can often result in pretty significant technical imbalances.
+This becomes especially true with penny stocks.
+That's because lower-priced shares typically will have fewer buyers, or they will have fewer sellers, at any given point.
+This thin trading activity can often result in significant technical imbalances.

-Think of it like a raft with 10 people on it.
-The "vessel" (or some combination of boards and rope and planks) may float fine, but from time to time there might be too many people all on one side...causing the raft to tip.
+Here's an example.
+Let's say there's a raft with 10 people on it.
+The raft may float fine much of the time, but at some points, there might be too many people all on one side...causing the raft to tip.

-The same theory holds true with any thinly-traded stocks.
-If only an average of $5,000 worth of shares trades hands on any given day, but then someone dumps $22,575 of the stock in one minute, then that penny stock would suffer a technical imbalance.
+The same theory holds true with any thinly traded stocks.
+On average, maybe $5,000 worth of shares trades hands on any given day.
+But then, someone dumps $22,575 of the stock in one minute.
+In that case, that penny stock would suffer a technical imbalance.

 In our example, there probably wouldn't be enough buying demand to hold shares up, beneath the weight of someone selling $22,575 worth of the investment.
 The share price would tank until the selling was absorbed by the buyers.

-Eventually, when a technical imbalance (which by its nature is usually temporary and artificial) gets absorbed over time, the shares often move back to where they were in the first place.
+Eventually, when a technical imbalance gets absorbed over time, the shares often move back to where they were in the first place.
 Whether it takes minutes, days, weeks, or months, the penny stock usually rebounds to former levels.

 There are many temporary technical imbalances.
-Astute investors might spot sudden selling activity, and be able to capture a small position at a deeply undervalued price.
+Astute investors might spot sudden selling activity.
+They may be able to capture a small position at a deeply undervalued price.

-It can be difficult to anticipate potential imbalances, and/or equally tough to profit from their arrival, but it is possible.
-For example, many stocks are more prone to technical imbalances because they are more thinly traded, or they have experienced such situations numerous times in the past.
+It can be difficult to predict potential imbalances.
+And it's equally tough to profit from their arrival.
+However, it is possible.
+For example, many stocks are more prone to technical imbalances because they are more thinly traded.
+This can also be because they have experienced such situations numerous times in the past.

-When a little bit of buying demand drives up the share price, or perhaps a small amount of selling demand pushes the stock price lower, wise investors will be watching how the stock trades.
-If the shares are very thinly traded, and prone to technical imbalances, it may make sense and be profitable to enter trade orders well below the current market price.
+When a little bit of buying demand drives up the share price, or perhaps a small amount of selling demand pushes the stock price lower, those who are wise will be watching how the stock trades.
+If the shares are very thinly traded and prone to technical imbalances, it may make sense to enter trade orders well below the current market price.

 On the other hand, it may also make sense to set your sell orders higher than the current trading price.
-At any point buying could cause the shares to drive higher simply due to a temporary technical and balance.
+At any point, buying could cause the shares to drive higher simply due to a temporary technical imbalance.

-Growth!
-Growth!
-Growth!
 You want to see growth in as many aspects of a company as you can.
-(Yes, this is common sense, but just bear with me for a minute until I get to the part about the results being multiplied).

 When a company sees their revenues increasing, and/or their earnings rising, and their market share ballooning, while their customer base expands along with their profit margins, the share price will almost certainly follow suit.
 This is truly a picture of the whole being worth more than the sum of the parts.

-When a company is engaged in a sector, or an industry group, which is growing, it's kind of like having the wind at their backs from an operational perspective.
-If a business is bringing in 2 percent of the market share for a certain business concept, and that market doubles in size, the business may see a doubling in their revenues (without even doing anything extra)!
+When a company is engaged in a growing sector or industry group, it's kind of like having the wind at their backs from an operational perspective.
+Let's say a business is bringing in 2% of the market share for a certain business concept.
+If that market doubles in size, the business may see a doubling in its revenues.
+And this is without even doing anything extra.

-This is likely true even if their market share remains set at exactly the same amount—which is 2 percent in the case of this example.
+This is likely true even if their market share remains set at exactly the same amount—which is 2% in the case of this example.
 In a perfect world, you'd see the company in question claiming an ever-expanding percentage of the total market, while at the same time the total size of that market also expands.

 Said another way, owning shares in a growing company is great, but it is just as good when the entire sector or industry group is expanding also.
 In fact, it's very forgiving in the sense that when the industry is growing, the underlying business can look like they are expanding and getting bigger regardless of how well they are doing in relation to their competition.

-Best case scenario is to find a small penny stock company which is capturing a greater percentage of the total share over time, while the underlying market is also growing.
+The best case scenario is to find a small penny stock company that is capturing a greater percentage of the total share over time, while the underlying market is also growing.
 It is also the secret to long-term success in speculative investing.

 As that money flow moves into low-priced stocks, the buying pressure can lift the share prices higher.
 This is especially true with thinly traded penny stocks, which can often be driven up pretty significantly in price with even the most modest amount of buying demand.

-While most of the price drivers discussed above will not be present in a penny stock at most times, generally there will be moments when they come into play.
-It is in these moments when the shares may be able to be bought at a discount, or perhaps sold at a great profit.
+Most of the price drivers discussed above will not be present in a penny stock at most times.
+But there will be some moments when they come into play.
+It is in those moments when the shares may be able to be bought at a discount or sold at a great profit.